Spectral theory for transfer operators on compact quotients of Euclidean buildings: Introduction

 Let us shortly outline the article: In \thref{chap:genSetting}, we recall the foundational definitions of simplicial structures, labeled chamber systems, and their morphisms. \thref{sec:ECC} and \thref{sec:EuclBuild} review the necessary geometric background on Euclidean and spherical Coxeter complexes, root systems, and buildings, formalizing the notions of sectors and type-rotating morphisms.
 In \thref{sec:dynaSetting}, we introduce the primary dynamical system: we define the space of sectors \( \secQuot \) on a compact local building, equip it with a natural ultrametric, and define the shift dynamics driven by the monoid of dominant coweights. \thref{sec:Transfer Operator} is dedicated to the analytic properties of the transfer operators associated with these shifts.
 We define appropriate Banach spaces of Lipschitz functions, establish a crucial Lasota--Yorke-type key inequality, and prove that transfer operators corresponding to strongly dominant coweights are quasi-compact.
 Finally, in \thref{sec:SpecTheory}, we merge these analytic results with Taylor's homological spectral theory for commuting operators.
 By constructing suitable parametrices, we bound the essential Taylor spectrum and prove our main theorem, establishing that the dynamical resonances outside a strictly bounded radius are given precisely by a discrete joint eigenvalue spectrum.

 \textbf{Acknowledgements} We thank Dominik Brennecken, Carsten Peterson and Kai-Uwe Bux for numerous stimulating discussions about buildings and Margit Rösler and Lukas Langen for helpful suggestions on the spectral theory of Banach algebras.
+We furthermore thank Nikhil Srivastava for encouraging discussions and hints to the literature about higher rank analoga of non-backtracking random walks.
 All three authors acknowledge support from the Deutsche Forschungsgemeinschaft (DFG) Grant No. SFB-TRR 358/1 2023 - 491392403 (CRC \quoted{Integral Structures in Geometry and Representation Theory}).